-• Satisfactory Scholarship: A candidate for tenure who was initially appointed as an Assistant Professor must have established a satisfactory record of scholarship.
+- Satisfactory Scholarship: A candidate for tenure who was initially appointed as an Assistant Professor must have established a satisfactory record of scholarship.
 There must be consistent evidence of meeting the Department's academic performance standards for scholarship, as well as demonstrated professional growth and the promise of future development in scholarship.
 Consequently, satisfactory performance in scholarship entails that the candidate shows clear progress toward becoming a mature and productive scholar.
-In the first instance, evidence of this progress involves a strong beginning indicated by publishing in refereed journals; 3 journal publications or, for those with a specialization in creative writing the equivalent peer-reviewed published creative work is expected to achieve tenure.

-Satisfactory scholarship should be recognized at the local or regional level, at least.

-Superior Scholarship: A candidate for Associate Professor must provide evidence of consistent accomplishment in the discipline, to be demonstrated by scholarly activity which is supported by internal and external recognition of the member's work at the national level, thus showing an increasing sphere of influence.
-Such consistent accomplishment is demonstrated through substantive performance in scholarship and ordinarily entails:

-publishing a peer-reviewed book and/or the equivalent in peer-reviewed journal articles/book chapters (typically 5 peer-reviewed journal articles) or, for those with a specialization in creative writing the equivalent peer-reviewed published creative work further primary peer-reviewed publications applicable to List 2.a (below)
+In the first instance, evidence of this progress involves a strong beginning indicated by publishing in refereed journals; 3 journal publications or, for those with a specialization in creative writing the equivalent peer-reviewed published creative work is expected to achieve tenure. - Satisfactory scholarship should be recognized at the local or regional level, at least. - Superior Scholarship: A candidate for Associate Professor must provide evidence of consistent accomplishment in the discipline, to be demonstrated by scholarly activity which is supported by internal and external recognition of the member's work at the national level, thus showing an increasing sphere of influence.
+Such consistent accomplishment is demonstrated through substantive performance in scholarship and ordinarily entails: - (1) publishing a peer-reviewed book and/or the equivalent in peer-reviewed journal articles/book chapters (typically 5 peer-reviewed journal articles) or, for those with a specialization in creative writing the equivalent peer-reviewed published creative work - (2) further primary peer-reviewed publications applicable to List 2.a (below) - (3) other types of scholarly work applicable to List 2.b (below) Superior scholarship should be recognized at the national level, at least (see list 2.c) - Outstanding Scholarship: A candidate for Professor must provide evidence of sustained success in the dissemination of Scholarly Activity which is supported by internal and external recognition of the member's work.
+Such sustained success ordinarily entails: - (1) sustained productivity in scholarly activity of high quality and significance as measured chiefly by publication of articles in peer-reviewed journals and/or academic monographs; typically at a minimum this includes a second soloauthored, peer-reviewed, book-length monograph or its equivalent (5 journal articles) or, for those with a specialization in creative writing the equivalent peerreviewed published creative work.

-(3) other types of scholarly work applicable to List 2.a (
+- (2) further primary peer-reviewed publications applicable to List 2.a - (3) other types of scholarly work applicable to List 2.b - (4) leadership in scholarly activities in the candidate's discipline at TRU and beyond.

-Superior scholarship should be recognized at the national level, at least (see list 2.c)
+Outstanding scholarship should be recognized at the international level (see list 2.c)